Paris Court of Appel - SAS MAISONS DU MONDE France v/ SA LEROY MERLIN, SAS BENOIT LE TAPIS BROSSE & SAS ALSAPAN

 On the other hand, it is important to avoid "biased" questions that distort the result and exclude any probative value for the survey.

-In this case, the Court considers that the production of a survey artificially presenting the two doormats or the two pieces of furniture side by side, “when the consumer does not have them in front of him at the same time, given the different brands and marketing periods”, “does not establish the likelihood of confusion”.
+In this case, the Court considers that the survey that artificially presented the two doormats or the two pieces of furniture side by side, “when the consumer does not have them in front of them at the same time, given the different brands and marketing periods. . . does not establish the likelihood of confusion”.

 Consequently, the Court dismisses MAISONS DU MONDE’s unfair competition claims.